ishikapatel1014/EventsExplorer/ENGINEERING_STANDARDS.md

 # Coding Standards

-- Follow Kotlin Coding Conventions.
+The project follows the official **Kotlin Coding Conventions**.

+Key principles include:

 -   Use meaningful class, function, and variable names.
-- Keep functions small and focused.
+-   Keep functions small and focused on a single responsibility.
+-   Prefer immutable (`val`) over mutable (`var`) whenever possible.
 -   Avoid duplicate code (DRY Principle).
-- Prefer immutable (`val`) over mutable (`var`) objects.
+-   Keep business logic separate from UI code.
+-   Use descriptive comments only where necessary.

 ---